Skip to main content

 Filtering search results

-After you have made a search query, you can apply filters to your results to narrow down the list of available options for Packages, Collections, Documentation topics, and Forum posts.
+After you have made a search query, you can apply filters to your results to narrow down the list of available options for Packages, Environments, Collections, Documentation topics, and Forum posts.

 1. Perform a search query.